picketapi/picket-example-hello-world/README.md

 - http://localhost:3000/ (trailing slash matters!)

 After adding the redirect URI for our app, click the `Save` button to save your changes to the project.
 Nice!
 Now we are ready to go.

+Note that if you host this project elsewhere (not on localhost) you will have to add a redirect url that matches the url of wherever your code is hosted.

 ## 7. Try it out!
 Now, when you run `npm run dev` from the command line and navigate to http://localhost:3000 in your browser you should have a working app that lets you tap on the “Connect Wallet” button to initiate a signing request and verify your wallet.